Cadair/xmpp_chat/README.md

-The `docker-compose.yml` file uses shell environment variables to set configuration options (many of which are repeated in the config for different containers), you can (and should) modify `environment.sh` and source that file before using this anywhere other than for local testing.
+The `docker-compose.yml` file uses shell environment variables to set configuration options (many of which are repeated in the config for different containers).
+If you wish to maintain a local configuration, you can (and should) create `environment.local.sh` which will be sourced by `environment.sh` to override the local defaults.